 Dear Mr. Nicholson:

-I hope this letter finds you in the best of health and spirits.
-As you may know, there has been a recent controversy about deeply offensive Islamophobic statements made by James George Jatras, a foreign policy analyst for the Senate Republican Policy Committee.
+James George Jatras, a foreign policy analyst for the Senate Republican Policy Committee.
 (See attached Washington Post article.)
 In an undated article called "The Muslim Advance and American Collaboration" published online by The Christian Activist, a James George Jatras wrote: " ...
 Islam is a self-evident outgrowth not of the Old and New Covenants but of the darkness of heathen Araby."
 He also referred to the "pseudo-Prophet" Muhammad.
 (A version of the article first appeared in the February issue of Chronicles: A Magazine of American Culture.)

 The same article refers to "Islam's fraudulent self-depiction as a pacific creed" and claims "Islam has been unthinkable without its mandate for violence, war, terror ... " Jatras writes: "Islam was born in violence."
 He adds: "I will leave it to the specialists to calculate which - Islam or communism - can claim the greater achievement as gigantic Christian-killing machines ... "